medic/cht-core/README.md

 ### Loading Data

-You can load your form definitions in the settings interface but you can also do that from command line, see:
+Loading your form definitions in the settings interface is suported but you can also do that from command line.

 ```
 node scripts/load_forms.js
 ```

-Simialrly you can bulk load messages from a csv file on the command line, see:
+To bulk load messages from a CSV file run:

 ```
 node scripts/load_messages.js
 ```

-You can also add a message using curl:
+Use curl to submit a single message:

 ```
 curl -i -u gateway:123qwe \